 The award goes to a body of work published or broadcast within the last five years which, for reasons of uncommon clarity, accuracy, breadth of coverage, enterprise, originality, insight and narrative power, has made a profound and lasting contribution to public awareness and understanding of critical advances in medical science and their impact on human health and well-being.

-The honoree will receive a US$3,000 cash prize.
-Travel expenses to the award ceremony, held in conjunction with the ScienceWriters conference, will also be covered.
+The honoree will receive a US$3,000 cash prize and travel to the award ceremony, held in conjunction with the ScienceWriters conference, which will be in-person and virtual.